 2 Tbsp shio koji (japanese fermented rice, the sugar content aids in forming a nice browned layer on the bottom of the pan)

-1 pound (about 2.5 cups) medium grain rice (I had carnaroli which worked great)
+1 pound (about 2.5 cups) medium grain rice (Bomba is a traditional variety, but I only had Carnaroli and it worked great)

 Fresh herbs for garnish (optional, I had chives)

 • Bring your stock or water to a a boil in a medium pot, drop to a simmer, and add your spices.
 The Salvador N19 blend contains fish, shellfish, pimentón, and saffron, so you can use just that if you’re starting from water.
 Blanch the squid in the boiling stock for 30 seconds, then remove the pieces using a skimmer to a cold bowl and add a few splashes of olive oil and a squeeze of lemon juice, stirring well.
 Set aside.